-According to the Illinois Department of Transportation, there were 11,585 tractor trailer crashes in the state alone in 2014.
+According to the Illinois Department of Transportation, there were 22,008 truck crashes in the state alone in 2019.
 Truck accidents can be particularly deadly and injurious to the people involved.
-Because of a truck’s sheer size, individuals in passenger vehicles may face more serious injuries, higher medical expenses, may need to miss more time from work, or may suffer more pain and suffering.
+Because of a truck’s sheer size, individuals in passenger vehicles may face more serious injuries, have higher medical expenses, may need to miss more time from work, or may suffer more pain and suffering.
 Truck accident cases, while similar to car accident law, can sometimes be more complicated than a typical car accident personal injury case.
 After a truck accident, families may need to deal with truck insurance adjusters.
-Truck companies may carry insurance policies with higher-limits.
+Truck companies may carry insurance policies with higher limits.
 In some cases, truck drivers carry insurance policies with limits as high as $1 million.
 There may also be more stakeholders involved in a truck accident case.
 For example, after a truck accident in Chicago, the driver may not be the only responsible party involved.
 The truck may be owned by another entity or company.
 The truck company may be responsible for vetting and overseeing drivers.
 And, in some cases, accidents occur due to illegal loads, improperly maintained vehicles, or due to a driver’s failure to obey hours of service laws.

-Because so many factors must be considered after a truck accident, if you or a loved one has been hurt, it may be wise to speak to the Chicago truck accident lawyers at the Dinizulu Law Group, Ltd. Our firm will take the time to understand your family’s unique circumstances, calculate the value of your claim, and fight to help you seek justice under the law.
+Because so many factors must be considered after a truck accident if you or a loved one has been hurt, it may be wise to speak to the Chicago truck accident lawyers at the Dinizulu Law Group, Ltd. Our firm will take the time to understand your family’s unique circumstances, calculate the value of your claim, and fight to help you seek justice under the law.
 We can protect your rights inside or outside of court to help you get the maximum possible recovery under the law.

 Free consultations are for injury cases only.
 Contact the Dinizulu Law Group, Ltd. for a consultation at 312-384-1920.

 What Is My Semi-Truck Accident Case Worth in Chicago?